 Sip Stir Coffee

-As much as I want to try everything on Sip Stir Coffee’s menu, I tend to order the butterbeer latte.
+As much as I want to try everything on Sip Stir Coffee’s menu, I tend to order their butterbeer lattes.

-Mostly because the drink is good (but also because I’m a Harry Potter fan).
-Sip Stir’s latte shoots from sweet to bitter (upon each sip) and although it isn’t balanced, I love the gradual grittiness.
+Mostly because it’s a drink I love (but also because I’m a Harry Potter fan).
+Sip Stir’s lattes shoot from sweet to bitter (upon each sip) and although they aren’t always balanced, I love the gradual grittiness.

 Stupid Good Coffee

-Stupid Good’s coffee is amazing.
-It’s smooth, it’s balanced, it’s well-priced for the amount.
+Drinks are smooth, balanced, and well-priced for the amount.
 I’m unabashedly obsessed with the Rolling Stone latte (made with brown sugar).

-During the holidays, Fiction Coffee is my favorite place to be.
+During the holidays, Fiction Coffee is one of the best coffee shops in Dallas to frequent.
 Each year, they have a Christmas pop-up (called Deck The Hall Street Coffee) with festive seasonal drinks that hit all the right notes.

 The drinks are served in cute Christmas-themed mugs.
 Although I’m a coffee fan through-and-through, I love their White Christmas Wassail, a cinnamon-spiced apple cider.